thornoar/pshash/documentation/main.typ

 // Begin Document
 #let keywords = ("Combinatorics", "Hash", "Security", "Haskell", "Functional programming")
 #show: title([ On rearrangement hashing with Haskell ], abstract: [
-  In this paper I introduce and develop a mathematical method of producing a cryptographic hash of adjustable length, given a public key and a pair of private keys.
+  In this paper I introduce and develop a mathematical method of producing a pseudo-cryptographic hash of adjustable length, given a public key and a pair of private keys.
 The hashing is done through encoding selections and permutations with natural numbers, and then composing the hash from a set of source strings with respect to the permutations encoded by the keys.
 The attempts to construct a suitable integer-to-selection mapping lead to interesting mathematical definitions and statements, which are discussed in this paper and applied to give bounds on the reliability of the hashing algorithm.
-An implementation is provided in the Haskell programming language (source and binary available at https://github.com/thornoar/pshash) and applied in the setting of password creation.
+An implementation is provided in the Haskell programming language (source available at https://github.com/thornoar/pshash) and applied in the setting of password creation.
 ], date: datetime(year: 2024, month: 3, day: 26), keywords: keywords, logo: image("figures/haskell.png", width: 20%), keywordlength: 60%)

 = Introduction